Sam-T-G/Reforge-Journey/Reforge Journey Journal Entries.md

 I started with creating a repository with this journal entry file, a basic README, and the MIT license.

 I think I should create a basic HTML and CSS file to start this project.
 I must also remember how to organize my respositories, and for that I'm going to revisit some of my earlier projects from my coding bootcamp.
 It seems like I used to have an assets folder that had CSS, JS, and other necessary subfolders so I'll apply that to my repository and create my boilerplate within.

+Alongside this boilerplate creation, I'll also use this as an opportunity to practice my branch creation and pull request/review habits.